OGStudio/openscenegraph-cross-platform-examples/03.HTTPClient/README.md

 * [executes requests][ios-HTTPClientProcessor-exec] with the help of `NSURLSession`
 * [reports results back][ios-HTTPClientProcessor-report] to C++ side

-Introduce the following native library functions to C++:
+Introduce the following functions to C++:

 * [httpClientExecuteNextRequest][ios-httpClientExecuteNextRequest]
     * gets next pending request from `HTTPClient`